Dawan-AI/SukkariDataset/README.md

 ### Raw Dataset:

 The raw dataset contains all the data collected during our data collection runs, without any preprocessing or cleaning steps applied.
 Each folder in the dataset is divided into two subfolders: a segmentation data folder and a metadata folder.

 - The segmentation data folder includes a series of images saved with the format DateId_ImageType.png.
-The DateId is an integer representing the date the data was captured, while the ImageType specifies the image modality, which could be one of the following:
+The DateId is an integer representing the date that was captured, while the ImageType specifies the image modality, which could be one of the following:
   - BGR (color image)
   - NIR900 (near-infrared at 900 nm)
   - NIR970 (near-infrared at 970 nm)